project-test-ASDFHKJ/plan/.github/ISSUE_TEMPLATE/feature.md

 ---
 **Note**: When this issue is created, automation will:
+- ✅ Set the GitHub Issue Type to "Feature"
 - ✅ Set the Type field to "Feature" in your project board
 - ✅ Inherit the milestone from the parent epic (if set)
-- ✅ Add the "Feature" label